Gigantica on Instagram Gigantica on Facebook

 Description

 If Carlsberg did swims!
 Possibly one of the nicest views in carp fishing.
 Co’s Point is one of the swims which in recent times has responded better to a longer range approach.
 One of the unfortunate consequences has been anglers struggling to fish it effectively.
 When you get a head or crosswind blowing at you, fishing beyond 25 RL is out of reach for some.
-That said, the rewards are there to be had, and some great sessions were enjoyed in 2018.
-It hasn’t been throwing up big fish in numbers but is still the most popular swim on the complex.
+Bites can come at all times of the day in this swim with big hits to be had at the right time of year and one of the go to swims in the winter.

 Notable Captures